 My publications can be found via ADS or Astroph.
 A CV and bibliography can be found above.
 Information to contact me can be found here .
 I enjoy teaching (not sure if it is reciprocated by the students, though).
-In 2015 I am teaching a Freshman Seminar on "The Automated Discovery of the Universe" and Interstellar Medium for undergrads.
-In the past I have taught Ay122 (Techniques & Measurements), Ay 123 (Stars), Ay 125 (High Energy Astronomy), Ay126 (Interstellar Medium), Stars (Ay126) and served as section leader for Ph1A-C.
+In 2016 I am teaching Ay122b (Radio instrumentation; w/Hallinan; Winter) and Ay126 (ISM; Spring).
+In the past I have taught Ay122ab (Techniques & Measurements), Ay 123 (Stars), Ay102 (ISM), Ay 125 (High Energy Astronomy), Ay126 (ISM), Stars (Ay126), FS/Ay3 and served as section leader for Ph1A-C.

 My MO (modus operandi) is to identify fields before they become interesting and leave the field once it becomes popular.
 I have a rather strong view that data collection must be driven by a strong desire to deeply understand the physics of the underlying phenomenon.
 To this end, IMNHO, observers should have deep technical skills in the area of their research AND must have an excellent grasp of basic physics. understand the theoretical framework.
 Naturally, I make a point to interact with theorists quite extensively.

 I hold a McArthur Professorhip in Astronomy & Planetary Science.
-In 2006 I assumed the Directorship of the Caltech Optical Observatories (which include Palomar, the W. M. Keck Observatory partnership and the Thirty Meter Telescope partnership).
+In 2006 I assumed the Directorship of the Caltech Optical Observatories (which include the Palomar Observatory, the W. M. Keck Observatory partnership and the Thirty Meter Telescope partnership).
 In 2007, Cornell University conferred on me the title of Andrew D. White Professor-at-large.
 Honorary doctorate awarded in 2015 from Radboud University, Nijmegen, NL.
 Member, American Society of Arts & Sciences; Fellow Royal Society (London); Member, National Academy of Sciences (US); Honorary Fellow, Indian Academy of Sciences; Foreign member, Royal Netherlands Academy of Arts and Sciences (KNAW).

 I was born in the principality of Kurundwad (India) and grew up in Hubli (Karnataka).
 I was fortunate in that I attended excellent institutions, having inspiring teachers and always surrounded by peer group better than me: Kendriya Vidyalaya (Central School), Hubli; the Indian Institute of Technology, Delhi (MS, Applied Physics) and the University of California, Berkeley (PhD; the guru lineage).
 I am debted to the tax payers of India and the state of California for supporting my education at no cost.